Kilauea continues to put on a holiday show for visitors | Honolulu Star-Advertiser

 The warning came after Jessica Ferracane, the park’s spokesperson, witnessed a toddler running in an off-limits area toward the edge of a cliff on Christmas Day.
 The child’s mother grabbed the toddler just before the boy reach the edge.
 If the boy’s mother had not pulled him to safety, Ferracane said, he could have fallen from the 400-foot cliff into the volcano’s summit caldera,

-Anyone heading to the park is encouraged to visit the HVNP “plan your visit” webpage, including the safety instructions.
+Anyone heading to the park is encouraged to visit the HVNP “plan your visit” webpage, and read the safety instructions.